 Of course you are!
-Although as the ceremony is secular, we draw the line at hymns.
-Still, if you can find a song that’s not too complicated, everyone can join in as long as you remember to print the lyrics in your Order of Ceremony.
-Mind you, it helps if you’ve got a musical family.
+My advice is to find a song that’s not too complicated, so everyone can join in – as long as you remember to print the lyrics in your Order of Ceremony.
+It helps if you’ve got a musical family.

 I celebrated a very moving wedding yesterday for two teachers, Steven and Karen at Houston House where Steven’s sister, the award-winning song writer and singer Karine Polwart and their mother Anne gave us a gorgeous rendition of the Burns song The Lea Rigg, accompanied very beautifully on classical guitar by their friend Alan Coady.